indykiss/DataStructures-Algos/Leetcode/FB FAQs/To_do.md

 # ----------------------------------------------#

+*One week left.
+Let's just do a bunncchhh of easies* *and practice the mediums we already know*

 * ~5x a week, do 4-6 problems from Search Tracker *
 * Move the finished problems to Done column *
 * Call a problem done if I can do it within 30 mins mostly without more than 1-2 hints *